-Perfusionists are highly skilled medical professionals who specialize in providing life-saving blood pumping support during operative procedures on critical organs like the heart, liver and lungs.
-During such surgical operations, the patients require extracorporeal circulation (ECC) that operate to support the failing organ.
-Perfusion Technology is used during open-heart surgeries, respiratory failures, kidney failures and other life-threatening conditions.
-In this article, you will get to about what Perfusion Technology courses entail and where you can pursue around the world.
+Perfusionists are highly trained medical practitioners who specialise in delivering life-saving assistance for blood pumping during surgery on vital organs such as the heart, liver and lungs.
+During such surgery, patients need extracorporeal circulation (ECC) to sustain the defective organ.
+Perfusion Technology is used during open-heart surgery, cardiac failure, renal failure and other life-threatening conditions.
+In this post, you’ll get to know what Perfusion Science courses are and where you can go around the world.

 What is the Role of a Perfusionist?

 During highly serious conditions that involve operating on organs, the most common of which is open-heart surgery, the natural heart is deliberately brought to a stop and instead the blood pumping functions are performed via the heart-lung machine.
 This is done in order to make it easier for the surgeon to perform the operation and make the operation less susceptible to mishaps.
 Here, the perfusionist handles the heart-lung machine that takes the blood out of the body, performs oxygenation and de-oxygenation functions and re-injects it into the blood vessels.
 In short the whole circulatory process.
 He works closely with the surgeon and allied professionals during the whole procedure.
 It is an extremely advanced and essential job for which specialized training is required.
 This training forms the core part of Perfusion Technology programs where students are instructed specifically about the responsibilities of a perfusionist.